 Chrystal: Thank you so much for having me.

 Jim: We love, uh, your dad.
-He’s been on the program many, many times.
-And your mom – what a wonderful, uh, heritage that they have given you kids, I hope, but not without pain I’m sure, right?
+He’s been on the program many, many times, and your mom.
+What a wonderful, uh, heritage that they have given you kids, I hope.
+Uh, not without pain, I’m sure.
+Right?
 So give us a little secret insight into Dr. Tony Evans, being the daughter.

-Chrystal: Well, you know, I always say is – it’s very true, and I – it’s – I’m not just saying this because, you know, it’s the right thing to say it’s true – he was always dad first before he was Dr. Tony Evans.
+Chrystal: (laughs) Well, you know, I always say is it’s very true, and I, it’s, I’m not just saying this because, you know, it’s the right thing to say.
+It’s true.
+He was always Dad first before he was Dr. Tony Evans.

-Chrystal: And because we really didn’t see, um, you know, a major difference between – or minor difference between who he was at church and who he was at home, um, he was always dad first.
-And he always put the commitment that he had to our spiritual health as a family, um, first.
-I mean, it was very clear that he was interested not just in the church.
+Chrystal: And because we really didn’t see, you know, a major difference between, or minor difference between who he was at church and who he was at home, um, he was always Dad first.
+And he always-

 Chrystal: Well, the main thing I would say is that there are women who feel lost.
-It’s not that there’s not good stuff happening in their life, or it may be bad, but the common statement is, “I’m kind of lost in the middle of my life,” uh, whether those be unfulfilled dreams, or “I started fulfilling them and got off track,” or “I never believed that the dreams that I had were capable – I was capable of fulfilling them.”
-And so, um, the hope that I wanted to offer women in this book was that, uh, loss does not mean that you’re without life.
-And if you still have life, if you still have breath, then it’s never too late to look at what God wants to do in and through you.
+It’s not that there’s not good stuff happening in their life, or it may be bad.
+But the common statement is “I’m kind of lost in the middle of my life,” um, whether those be unfulfilled dreams, or “I started fulfilling them and got off track,” or “I never believed that the dreams that I had were capable, I was capable of fulfilling them.”
+And so, um, the hope that I wanted to offer women in this book was that, um, lost does not mean that you’re without life.
+And if you still have life, if you still have breath, then it’s never too late, so look at what God wants to do in and through you.

-Jim: Let’s look at your life as an example of what you’re talking about.
+Jim: Uh, let’s look at your life as an example of what you’re talking about.
 Um, what was it like in the early days?
 What were you dreaming about as a little girl?

 Chrystal: You know what?
-I’m one of those people that probably had, like, 25 dreams, actually.
+I’m one of those people that have probably had, like, 25 dreams, actually.